aidanhall34/SIllytools/IPtextor/readme.txt

-After you have updated the python script and dockerfile, create the docker image by running: sudo docker build -t IPtextor .
+After you have updated the python script and dockerfile, create the docker image by running: sudo docker build -t iptextor .

 View the image with:
 sudo docker images